 “But it’s not a guarantee,” Davies says.
 “It depends on what’s in the rest of their credit file.”

-Lenders may still consider tax liens and civil judgements.
+Lenders may still consider tax liens and civil judgements

-LexisNexis Risk Solutions, an aggregator and seller of information that commercial organizations, government agencies and nonprofits use to evaluate individuals, businesses and assets, found that mortgage borrowers who have a judgment or tax lien are 5 ½ times more likely to go into pre-foreclosure or foreclosure.
+LexisNexis Risk Solutions, an aggregator and seller of information that commercial organizations, government agencies and nonprofits use to evaluate individuals, businesses and assets, found that mortgage borrowers who have a judgement or tax lien are 5 ½ times more likely to go into pre-foreclosure or foreclosure.

 Mortgage lenders, therefore, may still want to see this information when reviewing an application.

 For example, Fannie Mae, a government-sponsored organization that buys mortgages from mortgage lenders, requires its approved lenders (the mortgage lenders that you may work with) to follow its selling guide.